The gift of flowers can say more than just words.

 History of Flower Giving

-Recently, at a wedding, the guests were asked to bring a flower to place on the arbor that the bride and groom would walk through.
+Recently at a wedding, the guests were asked to bring a flower to place on the arbor that the bride and groom would walk through.
 Each bloom was to be accompanied by a small note with best wishes for the new couple.
 Rather than choose a single bloom, a small nosegay was prepared with a selection of flowers that expressed our wishes.
-Happy Marriage (Stephanotis), Perfect Love (Tulip), Unity (White & Red Rose) Freindship (Ivy).
+Happy Marriage (Stephanotis), Perfect Love (Tulip), Unity (White & Red Rose) Friendship (Ivy).
 To convey heartfelt thoughts, the meaning of each flower was written into the note attached to the flowers.

-Tips and timesavers for you and from you.
 Flowers create a special language of their own.
 The meaning of flowers, herbs and leaves has been written about for centuries.
 Each book written may proclaim a different meaning, but the meaning of flowers are, after all, whatever you want them to be.
 The bloom of a dandelion given by a small child holds as much love as a rose given by a admirer.
-Various flowers can create interesting conversation.
-Definitions are dependant on color, size, buds or full blooms and whether they are alone, paired or in bouquets.
-A lot to remember when trying to pick just the right flower for someone special.

 The above bouquets are available from Gift Tree.
 Please use link on side panel.

-Spiced Amour Making Scented Waters Flower Language Dictionary
+Flower Language Dictionary